patryklaskowski/IP-Cam-DataReader/README.md

 > e.g. `python main.py --url http://187.157.229.132/mjpg/video.mjpg --url http://162.245.149.145/mjpg/video.mjpg`<br>
 > This will source data from two IP cameras.<br>

+There are many unsecured IP cams to explore [here](https://www.insecam.org/en/byrating/).

 That's it.
 App should be now up and running on **http://0.0.0.0:5000/**.
 You are also able to visit this page from other devices in the same local area network.